 - Unique design

-You should distinguish yourself from template websites and standard online stores.
-But very often everything is vice versa.
+It would help if you distinguished yourself from template websites and standard online stores.
+But very often, everything is vice versa.
 We look at the websites of our competitors and do something look-alike.
 Sometimes studying the market is useful, yet a unique design will become your defining feature in the ocean of similar offers.

 - Three-click rule

-The essence of this simple recommendation is that users should be able to find all necessary information with no more than three clicks.
-Just three clicks and you get the result.
-There are proponents and opponents of this theory, but anyway we insist on making the resource as simple as possible.
+The essence of this simple recommendation is that users should find all necessary information with no more than three clicks.
+Just three clicks, and you get the result.
+There are proponents and opponents of this theory, but anyway, we insist on making the resource as simple as possible.